Flag

 Response to the Whakaari/White Island Eruption

 Whakarri/White Island is an active volcano 48km off the coast of the North Island of New Zealand.
 After tour groups totalling 47 people were caught in an explosive steam eruption, the NZDF provided significant and rapid assistance.
 As part of a co-ordinated response with emergency services, Headquarters Joint Forces New Zealand (HQJFNZ) organised critical support to the recovery, including aerial reconnaissance, naval vessels, and personnel.
 Patients were transferred from the local hospital to specialist burns centres in Auckland and Lower Hutt using RNZAF NH90 helicopters.
-Members of the Explosive Ordinance Disposal squad worked to recover human remains from the still active volcano with significant Health Support planning and execution, and members of the Royal New Zealand Dental Corps and other service personnel assisted with disaster victim identification.
+Members of the Explosive Ordinance Disposal squad worked to recover human remains from the still active volcano with significant Health Support planning, while members of the Royal New Zealand Dental Corps and other service personnel assisted with disaster victim identification.

 Monitoring, Supervision and Observing